 Trusted Portland Bus Accident Lawyers Ready To Serve You

 Have you or a loved one been injured in a bus-related accident in Oregon?
 At D’Amore Law Group, we understand that the path to recovery after a bus accident can be long and arduous.
 Although it might seem simpler to attempt to negotiate with insurance companies on your own, you owe it to yourself to consult with an experienced personal injury attorney to ensure you receive the compensation you deserve.
 Insurance companies are notorious for paying out the smallest compensation possible – don’t sell yourself short.
 At D’Amore Law Group, our Portland bus accident lawyer can assist you in crafting a strategic plan of legal action to help you put this traumatic event behind you.
+Call us today or contact us online.

 The majority of travelers do not think twice when using a bus to get around.
-They are an affordable, accessible, and convenient means of transportation.
+They are affordable, accessible, and convenient means of transportation.
 Not surprisingly, an increasing number of Oregon residents are opting for public transportation.
 In the Portland area alone, nearly 100 million utilize the bus system annually, which constitutes 45% of rush-hour travelers.
 The increased usage of the bus system, however, has seen a correlated rise in the frequency of bus-related accidents, with Portland’s Tri-County Metropolitan Transportation District (TriMet) reporting over 655 bus collisions over the course of the last year.
 The Portland bus accident attorneys at D’Amore Law Group have experience in finding solutions to issues associated with insurance, right-of-way statutes, at-fault liability claims, and obtaining fair and equitable compensation for individuals involved in bus accidents.

 Bus Accident FAQ’s